Hera: Minor stories

 Hera in the pediment of the Academy of Athens.

 The Golden Fleece

 Hera hated Pelias, king of Iolcus, because he had killed Sidero, his step-grandmother, in one of her temples.
 She later convinced his nephew Jason to kill Pelias.
 The Golden Fleece was the item that Jason needed to get his mother Alcimide freed, which he obtained with the help of the sorceress Medea, who was influenced by the goddess.
-At the request of Hera, Aelous calmed all the winds but the "steady" west wind, to aid their crew, the Argonauts, on their journey home.
+At the request of Hera, Aeolus calmed all the winds but the "steady" west wind, to aid their crew, the Argonauts, on their journey home.

 Cydippe

 Cydippe, a priestess of Hera, was on her way to a festival in the goddess's honor.
 The oxen which were to pull her cart were overdue and her sons, Biton and Cleobis, pulled the cart the entire way (45 stadia, 8 kilometers).
 Cydippe was impressed with their devotion to her and Hera, and so asked Hera to give her children the best gift a god could give a person.
 Hera ordained that the brothers would die in their sleep.
 This honor bestowed upon the children was later used by Solon as proof when trying to convince Croesus that it is impossible to judge a person's happiness until they have died a fruitful death after a joyous life.